 On this page

-- blank image carriers, such as external hard disk drives and e-readers,
+- blank (empty) image and/or sound carriers, such as external hard disk drives, flash drives (USB sticks,) and e-readers

-- blank image devices that can be used by consumers to make copies, such as PCs, laptops, tablets, MP3 players, smartphones, USB sticks and wearables,
+- devices that can be used by consumers to make copies, such as PCs, laptops, tablets, MP3 players, smartphones, USB sticks and wearables

 Registration and statement

-You must report the number of products (see links at the bottom of the page) you have manufactured in or imported into the Netherlands to the foundation.
+You must report the number of products (see links at the bottom of the page) you have manufactured in or imported into the Netherlands to Stichting de Thuiskopie.
 You submit the statement immediately upon completion of production or immediately upon import.
-To be able to do so, you must first register with the Foundation.
+To be able to do so, you must first register with the Foundation (in Dutch).

 If you are a professional end user, you may be exempted from paying (in Dutch) or you may be eligible for a refund of previously paid fees.
 To be eligible, you have to register as a professional user with the Dutch Home-Copying Foundation.
 There are stricter rules around exemptions from payment for smartphones and other phones with mp3 players.
 The user has to be able to prove that the device is solely used for professional ends.

 If you export the goods for which you have already paid home-copying fees, you can apply for a refund (in Dutch) to the Foundation.